| Title: | Explore the Innards of 'ggplot2' Objects |

 logical If TRUE return indices for elements of |

-object that is a copy of p
+A "ggplot" object that is a copy of p but containing

-only a subset of the variables in its default data
+only a subset of the variables in its default data.

 character vector with names of mapped variables in the default data object.